Vuorineuvos: Origin and history

-The title originated in Sweden in 1713, a time when mining played a major role in the economy, including in Swedish-held Finland.
+The title originated in Sweden in 1713, a time when mining played a major role in the economy, and of which Finland was a part.
 Upon the reorganization of the Swedish Board of Mines that year, the role was created.
 It referred to a position on the board below the vice president and above mining assessor (vuoriasessori [Finnish], bergsassessor [Swedish]).
 In reference to a member of the board, the title was no longer used after 1857 when the Board of Mines became part of the National Board of Trade.

 In the mid-18th century, five Finns were awarded the title.
 From 1809 to 1917 in the semi-autonomous, Russian-ruled Grand Duchy of Finland a further 19 titles were awarded.
 The first recipient of the vuorineuvos title in the modern Republic of Finland was Baron Fridolf Leopold Hisinger, on 17 July 1918.
 Awarding of the title has evolved to include not only giants of the mining industry but distinguished leaders in other industries and commerce.
 By 2010, the title had been granted to 295 people.

 Honorees are usually chief executive officers or chairmen of the board of major corporations.

 As of 2008, the title had been held by only two women: Irja Ketonen (1980), the principal owner and CEO of Turun Sanomat; and Maarit Toivanen (2008), then the CEO and chair of Onvest.